tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/小程序 SDK/快速入门_intl_en.md

 ## Getting Started

-### Configuring domain name whitelist for WeChat Mini Programs
+### Configuring domain name allowlist for WeChat Mini Programs

-To request COS in your WeChat Mini Program, you need to log in to the [WeChat Official Accounts Platform](https://mp.weixin.qq.com) and configure the domain allowlist by navigating to **Development** > **Development Settings** > **Server Domain Name**.
+To request COS in your WeChat Mini Program, you need to log in to the [WeChat Official Accounts Platform](https://mp.weixin.qq.com) and configure the domain name allowlist by navigating to **Development** > **Development Settings** > **Server Domain Name**.
 The SDK uses the following two APIs:

 1. For cos.postObject, use the wx.uploadFile API.
 2. For other methods, use the wx.request API.

 For both methods, you need to configure the COS domain name.
-There are two forms of domain name whitelists.
+There are two forms of domain name allowlists.

-1. For standard requests, you can configure the bucket domain name as the whitelist domain name, for example:
+1. For standard requests, you can configure the bucket domain name as the allowed domain name, for example:
    `examplebucket-1250000000.cos.ap-guangzhou.myqcloud.com`
 2. If multiple buckets are used in your WeChat Mini Program, you can choose to use suffixed COS requests by passing in `ForcePathStyle: true` when instantiating the SDK.
-In this case, you need to configure the region domain name as the whitelist, such as `cos.ap-guangzhou.myqcloud.com`.
+In this case, you need to configure the region domain name as the allowed domain name, such as `cos.ap-guangzhou.myqcloud.com`.

 ### Initialization